Miller Gardner's cause of death remains a mystery as Costa Rica investigates vacation tragedy. Here's what we know.

 In a statement, Miller Gardner's parents, Brett and Jessica Gardner, said they have "so many questions and so few answers at this point."

-"We are so thankful to all who have reached out to offer support and encouragement during this difficult time and we are confident our faith, family, and friends will help us navigate this unimaginable loss," the grieving parents added.
+"We are so thankful to all who have reached out to offer support and encouragement during this difficult time and we are confident our faith, family, and friends will help us navigate this unimaginable loss," their statement continued.
 "Our prayers go out to Miller's teammates and friends, as well as to all other families who have lost a child far too soon as we share their grief."

 What have the New York Yankees said?

-The New York Yankees released the following statement after news of Miller Gardner's death became public.
+The New York Yankees, where Brett Gardner played for 14 years, released the following statement after news of Miller Gardner's death became public.

 We grieve with Brett, Jessica, Hunter, and their community of family and friends in mourning the loss of Miller, who had a spark in his eyes, an outgoing and feisty personality, and a warm and loving nature.